beyarkay/masters-thesis/src/03_lit_review.md

 onto each glove and allowed the approximate location of the glove in 3D space to be triangulated.

-The Utah/MIT Dexterous Hand \cite{jacobsenUTAHDextrousHand1984} and the associated Utah/MIT Dexterous HandMaster \citep{jacobsenDesignUtahDextrous1986} was a complex system that included both a controller which sensed the position of a human hand through a series of hall-effect sensors (the HandMaster) and a robotic hand which could be controlled by this HandMaster.
+The Utah/M.I.T\.\footnote{Massachusetts Institute of Technology} Dexterous Hand
+\cite{jacobsenUTAHDextrousHand1984} and the associated Utah/M.I.T\.
+Dexterous
+HandMaster \citep{jacobsenDesignUtahDextrous1986} was a complex system that included both a controller which sensed the position of a human hand through a series of hall-effect sensors (the HandMaster) and a robotic hand which could be controlled by this HandMaster.

 \cite{marcusSensingHumanHand1988} used the VPL DataGlove to control the Utah/MIT Dexterous Hand, followed by an independent study by